Nikos Zachariadis: Post-war life and legacy

 In May 1956, during the Sixth Plenum of the Central Committee of the KKE, the Soviet Communist Party intervened to expel Zachariadis from his post of General Secretary.
 In February 1957, Zachariadis was also expelled from the KKE, as were many of his supporters.

 Zachariadis spent the rest of his life in exile in Siberia, initially in Yakutia and later in Surgut, Russian SFSR.
 In 1962, desperate from the devastating conditions of his exile, he somehow managed to reach Moscow.
 There, he visited the Greek Embassy and asked to be transported to Greece, where he wanted to stand trial for his actions.
 Whether or not his request was taken into consideration is not known.
 Immediately after he left the Greek embassy, he was arrested by the Soviets and was taken back to Surgut.
-There he committed suicide, aged 70, in 1973.
+There he committed suicide by hanging, aged 70, in 1973.
 According to a few of his followers, he was executed.
 On the base of documents, declassified from the archives of the Russian Ministry of Internal Affairs, it has been confirmed that Zachariadis committed suicide.

 In December 1991, just a few days after the fall of the Soviet Union, Zachariadis' remains were returned to his homeland of Greece, and he was given a funeral, which gave his supporters the opportunity to honour him.
 He is buried in the First Cemetery of Athens.

 In 2011, a National Conference of the Communist Party of Greece fully rehabilitated Zachariadis as General Secretary of the KKE.
 That was in line with the KKE's general political reorientation since the collapse of the Soviet Union; the party has adopted the view that the Soviet Communist Party embarked on a revisionist line after Stalin's death and Khrushchev's takeover.